Azure-Samples/contoso-real-estate/community-events/content/challenge-project/04-analyzing-portal.md

 The `portal` of the Contoso Real Estate project is a simulation of a real estate agency where you can view the properties available for sale, rent, or buy.
 The architecture of the project was designed in a composable architecture.

+Composable architecture is a software architecture that divides the application into smaller parts, where each part is responsible for a specific functionality.
+This architecture is also known as micro frontends.

 **Advantages of using composable architecture:**

 - **Reusability**: components can be reused in different parts of the application.